io-gui/io/docs/tsdoc/classes/ProtoChain.md

  `Readonly` **functions**: `string`[] = `[]`

-Array of function names that start with "on" or "_on" for auto-binding.
+Array of function names that start with "on" or "_" for auto-binding.

 #### Defined in